Iran internal crisis (2025–present)

-The 2025 Iran internal crisis refers to the domestic crisis in Iran in 2025 following the Iran–Israel war.
-The period is characterized by domestic unrest, political instability and economic decline within the country, to which the government of Iran responded with government crackdowns, mass arrests and militarization in an effort to maintain control.
+Following the 2025 Twelve-Day War, a domestic crisis began in Iran.
+The period is characterized by domestic unrest, political instability, protests (including their supression) and economic decline within the country, to which the government of Iran responded with government crackdowns, mass executions, arrests and militarization in an effort to maintain control.

-As a result of the Iran–Israel war, internal tension within the Islamic Republic worsened into what the National Council of Resistance of Iran calls a "crisis of legitimacy".
-Various reports highlighted the regime's weaknesses in security and management ability, and has chosen to engage in internal disputes rather than promote unity or initiate reforms to avoid accountability.
-Amnesty International’s Karg observes that, in response to growing international isolation, the regime is tightening domestic control through intensified repression and likely a rise in executions.
+As a result of the Twelve-Day War, internal tension within the Islamic Republic worsened into what the National Council of Resistance of Iran calls a "crisis of legitimacy".
+Various reports highlighted the government's weaknesses in security and management ability, and has chosen to engage in internal disputes rather than promote unity or initiate reforms to avoid accountability.
+Amnesty International's Karg observes that, in response to growing international isolation, the government is tightening domestic control through intensified repression and likely a rise in executions.
 In addition, the war's aftermath has pushed Iran's already struggling economy into an even more unstable and vulnerable state.

+In late 2025, mass protests erupted across Iran, driven by public anger over the deepening economic crisis.
+Initially led by bazaar merchants and shopkeepers in Tehran, the demonstrations quickly expanded beyond economic demands to include chants of anti-government slogans such as "Death to the Dictator".

 Background

-On 13 June 2025, the Iran-Israel war broke out when Israeli forces launched attacks targeting Iranian military, nuclear and government sites, along with assassinations of IRGC leadership.
+On 13 June 2025, the Twelve-Day War broke out when Israeli forces launched attacks targeting Iranian military, nuclear and government sites, along with assassinations of IRGC leadership.
 Iran retaliated with extensive missile and drone barrages against Israeli and allied targets, including a strike on a US base in Qatar.
 The war ended with a US and Qatar-brokered ceasefire on 24 June.

 Economic instability

-In the aftermath of the Iran-Israel war, Iran's internal economy has entered a phase of heightened instability and fragility.
+In the aftermath of the Twelve-Day War, Iran's internal economy has entered a phase of heightened instability and fragility.
 The conflict delivered a sudden shock to a system already weakened by years of sanctions, mismanagement, and infrastructural decay.
 The displacement of nearly seven million people from urban centers during the war disrupted commerce, transportation, and local economies.
 Though many residents have returned, the economic rhythm has not fully recovered, and business continuity remains strained in key sectors.

 Post-war, Iran faces the dual challenge of physical and institutional recovery.
 Power shortages, already critical before the conflict, have worsened significantly.
 Industrial zones now experience unscheduled and prolonged blackouts of up to five hours daily, severely undermining manufacturing output and supply chains.
 Compounded by logistical breakdowns and reduced fuel availability, basic services are under pressure, and small businesses face renewed uncertainty.
 If the Israeli strikes damaged refining capacity or disrupted distribution channels for industrial inputs, the recovery trajectory will be even more arduous.